Jambalaya is a wonderful choice for a party when you need to feed a lot of people or just when you need an extra boost of fun to start your week.

 Jambalaya is such a celebration of flavors and spices.
 It’s a wonderful choice for a party when you need to feed a lot of people or just when you need an extra boost of fun to start your week.

-- 1 pepper, seeded and finely chopped, optional
+- 1 jalapeño pepper seeded and finely chopped, optional

 - 1 bay leaf

-- 1 lb. shrimp, peeled, deveined with tails removed
+- 1 pound of shrimp peeled, deveined with tails removed

 - Heat 2 of the tablespoons of olive oil in a large skillet over medium-high heat.
 Add celery, onion, bell peppers, garlic and (jalapeño, optional).
 Saute for 5 minutes, stirring until the vegetables are soft.
 Add the remaining tablespoon of olive oil, chicken and sausage, and stir to combine.
 Continue sauteing for an additional 5 minutes.

 - Add the tomatoes, bay leaf, Cajun seasoning, thyme, and (cayenne,optional) and stir to combine.
 Reduce heat to medium-low, cover and simmer for 20 minutes, stirring occasionally.
 Then add shrimp and okra and stir to combine.
 Continue to simmer, stirring occasionally, until the shrimp are cooked and no longer pink, 5 minutes.
 Remove bay leaf and season with salt and pepper.

 - The most distinctive feature of jambalaya is undeniably its spiciness.
 However, how spicy you end up making this dish is entirely up to you.

 - Jambalaya is traditionally served with rice.
 I recommend this gluten-free spicy jambalaya rice mix from Zatarains.
 All of my kids loved it.